tekknolagi/tekknolagi.github.com/_posts/2025-11-10-compiler-effects.md

 It already comes with a little diagram, which is super helpful for readability.

+Any empty range(s) represent empty heap effects: if the start and end are the same number, there are no effects.
+There is no one `Empty` value, but any empty range could be normalized to `HeapRange { start: 0, end: 0 }`.

 Maybe this was obvious to you, dear reader, but this pre-order/post-order thing is about nested ranges!
 Seeing the output of the generator laid out clearly like this made it make a lot more sense for me.